-LINCOLN (SNR) – Bishop James Conley announced April 9 that Matthew Hecker, Ph.D. of Lincoln, has been chosen as the new superintendent of schools for the Diocese of Lincoln.
+LINCOLN (SNR) – Bishop James Conley announced April 9 that Matthew Hecker, Ph.D. of Lincoln, has been chosen as the new chief administrative officer of the Diocese of Lincoln schools.

 Dr. Hecker will officially begin his new position July 2.